Noel-FGC/BBCF-Improvement-Mod/README.md

 Join the [BB Improvement Mod Discord Server](https://discord.gg/j2mCX9s) to discuss about the development and the game itself!

+## PR's and Bug reports
+This repository only exists as a fork of [libreofficecalc/BBCF-Improvement-Mod](https://github.com/libreofficecalc/BBCF-Improvement-Mod/releases) while their defaults regarding their replay server do not respect user privacy,

+i do not have the skillset to, nor do i plan on maintaining this outside of merging new commits to [libreofficecalc/BBCF-Improvement-Mod](https://github.com/libreofficecalc/BBCF-Improvement-Mod/releases)

+unless you are 100% sure a bug is caused by my removal of the function to upload replays, submit bug reports to [libreofficecalc/BBCF-Improvement-Mod](https://github.com/libreofficecalc/BBCF-Improvement-Mod/releases)

 ## What this mod provides
 - Adds extra game modes
 - Adds hitbox overlay